As US brings home large numbers of jailed Americans, some families are still waiting for their turn

 Part of Carstens’ job involves regular communication with families.
 Sometimes the updates are cheerful, sometimes they’re painful.

-Just before Griner's release, a representative from his office visited the sister of Paul Whelan, a corporate security executive from Michigan detained in Russia since December 2018, to break the news in person that Griner would be coming home but that Russia had refused to free her brother as part of the swap.
+Just before Griner's release, a representative from his office visited the sister of Paul Whelan, a corporate security executive from Michigan detained in Russia since December 2018, to break the news in person that Griner would be coming home but that Moscow had refused to free Whelan s part of a swap.

 Carstens said deals like that, in which a detainee from one country is released but another is not, are “no small thing” and weigh heavily on his team.